• Skip to primary navigation

 15. Joypolis Entertainment Center

-Still wondering where to go in Tokyo with kids?
+Are you still wondering where to go in Tokyo with kids?
 No worries, we are only halfway through this list!
 The Joypolis Entertainment Center is an indoor amusement park in Odaiba.

-There are lots of games and even a couple of small scale rides, your kids will very much enjoy this place.
+There are lots of games and even a couple of small-scale rides, your kids will very much enjoy this place.

-16. Tokyo Edo Museum
+16. Tokyo Edo Wonderland

 18. Tokyo Dome City (Amusement Park)